johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

 if (if true then false else false) then (if false then true else false) else false
 ```

-This term could concevably take two evaluation paths without _e-if_.
+This term could conceivably take two evaluation paths without _e-if_.
 One alternative strategy would first evaluate the second subterm `if false then true else false` to `false`, then evaluate the guard `if true then false else false` to `false`, and finally the full term to `false`.
 Obviously that evaluation of the second subterm is unnecessary because the guard term evaluates to `false` and the second subterm is ignored completely.

 There is enough information here for someone interested in implementing this language without wondering about how to combine terms or how those terms should be evaluated.
 Additionally there are interesting properties that can be proved inductively using the inferences rules.
 For example it's possible to show that there is one and only one way to evaluate each term at each step [4].
 The next step then is to turn back to CoffeeScript and begin apply operational semantics to see if anything interesting happens.

 ## CoffeeScript Grammar

-In the interest of keeping this post semi-digestable the grammar will represent a small subset of CoffeeScript necessary to reproduce the aformentioned ambiguity.
+In the interest of keeping this post semi-digestible the grammar will represent a small subset of CoffeeScript necessary to reproduce the aforementioned ambiguity.
 In the original example, the overhead of assignment and identifiers can be avoided by using lambda expressions directly.

 ```coffeescript
 (-> true) () ->  false